Crawl Space Encapsulation 5 Reasons Its a Good Idea

 Pros and Cons of Encapsulating Your Crawl Space

 Crawl space encapsulation is a method of sealing off the crawl space under your home from the outside environment.
-This can have both benefits and drawbacks, which we will explore in this section.
+However, this can have both benefits and drawbacks, which we will explore in this section.

 Pros